hellofresh/service-catalog/README.md

 This project is in incubation to bring integration with service brokers to the Kubernetes ecosystem via the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker).

+### HelloFresh fork

+This is a fork of https://github.com/kubernetes-sigs/service-catalog.

+### Contribution guide

+- Hellofresh internal contributions must be merged into `hellofresh` branch
+- The `master` branch is synchronized with upstream automatically
+- Every time `master` branch is updated, it automatically merged to `hellofresh` branch
+- Releases of docker image and helm chart are pushed to our internal repositories

 ### Documentation

 Our goal is to have extensive use-case and functional documentation.